-Appendix 1: Analysis of Articles of the PSMA Article Relevant Article Content (italics used when paraphrased) PSMA Requirement Capacity Requirement Article 5 Integration and coordination at the national level Each Party shall, to the greatest extent possible: (a) integrate or coordinate fisheries related port State measures with the broader system of port State controls; (b) integrate port State measures with other measures to prevent, deter and eliminate IUU fishing and fishing related activities in support of such fishing, taking into account as appropriate the 2001 FAO International Plan of Action to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing; and (c) take measures to exchange information among relevant national agencies and to coordinate the activities of such agencies in the implementation of this Agreement. a) Stakeholders to be consulted and informed about PSMA. b) Domestic legislation to empower the implementation of PSMA. c) Relevant policy document to integrate and explain PSM (e.g., such as NPOA-IUU) in the context of fisheries MCS. d) Operational system in place to facilitate information exchange and coordination with external national agencies and relevant partners. e) State to cooperate to establish system for coordination of activities relating to implementation of PSM. a) Policy/legal capacity to integrate PSM into: i. legislation and regulations relating to the general system of port State controls; and ii. other measures to prevent IUU fishing. b) Consultative/informationsharing mechanism with key stakeholders and external national agencies. i.
-Effective system of communications between port, customs and fisheries authorities in order to define and exchange information in relation to the PSMA. ii.
+Appendix 1 - A Analysis of articles of the PSMA Article Relevant Article Content (italics used when paraphrased) PSMA Requirement Capacity Requirement Article 5 Integration and coordination at the national level a) integrate or coordinate fisheries related port state measures with the broader system of port state controls; b) integrate port State measures with other measures to prevent, deter and eliminate IUU fishing and fishing related activities in support of such fishing, taking into account as appropriate the 2001 FAO International Plan of Action to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing; and c) take measures to exchange information among relevant national agencies and to coordinate the activities of such agencies in the implementation of this Agreement. a) Stakeholders to be consulted and informed about PSMA. b) Domestic legislation to empower the implementation of PSMA. c) Relevant policy document to integrate and explain PSM (e.g. such as NPOA-IUU) in the context of fisheries MCS. d) Operational system in place to facilitate information exchange and coordination with external national agencies and relevant partners. e) State to cooperate to establish system for coordination of activities relating to implementation of PSM. a) Policy/legal capacity to integrate PSM into: i. legislation and regulations relating to the general system of port state controls; and ii. other measures to prevent IUU fishing. b) Consultative/information sharing mechanism with key stakeholders and external national agencies. i.
+Effective system of communications between Port, Customs and Fisheries Authorities in order to define and exchange information in relation to the PSMA. ii.
 System established and operating to coordinate activities with other national agencies involved in applying PSM.